 Clear as mud?
 Don’t worry.
 Here’s the important part:

-When the dust settled and the numbers were crunched, researchers arrived at the surprising insight that it was the high level of conflict -- and not the divorce itself -- that primarily influenced whether children of divorce experienced their own divorce down the road.
+and not the divorce itself — that primarily influenced whether children of divorce experienced their own divorce down the road.

 “We find that adult children exposed to high conflict